-The Environmental Dynamics Program maintains strong associations with the several University of Arkansas research units including the Center for Advanced Spatial Technologies (CAST), the Arkansas Water Resource Center (AWRC), and the U. S. Geological Survey and the U.S. Department of Agriculture, National Water Management Center.
+The Environmental Dynamics Program maintains strong associations with several University of Arkansas research units including the Center for Advanced Spatial Technologies (CAST), the Arkansas Water Resource Center (AWRC), the Center for Agricultural and Rural Sustainability (CARS), the Office for Sustainability, the Sustainability Consortium, the University of Arkansas Tree Ring Laboratory, the U. S. Geological Survey and the U.S. Department of Agriculture, National Water Management Center.
 In addition, ENDY faculty and students collaborate with other interdisciplinary degree programs at the University of Arkansas such as the Public Policy Program and the Arkansas Center for Space and Planetary Sciences.